dojo/docs/quickstart/writingWidgets/popups.rst

 Parent widget always controls
 -----------------------------
 It's important to note that the parent widget both opens and closes the popup.
-Even for something like dijit.TooltipDialog, the host widget is responsible for closing it.
+Even for something like dijit.TooltipDialog, the host DropDownButton widget is responsible for closing it.
+This architecture was chosen so that the parent widget always knows whether it's child popup is open or not, and also so that it can do any cleanup etc.

 Here's some example code from DropDownButton about how it opens and closes it's drop down: